jinhojsk515/ALBEF_tutorial/README.md

 ALBEF tutorial, with MIMIC-CXR data

 ## Data preparation
+Data are not included in this repository.
 You need to prepare jsonl file(contains labels, etc.) and images.

 jsonl file: Visit https://github.com/SuperSupermoon/MedViLL, and from their `/data/mimic`, take `Train.jsonl, Valid.jsonl, Test.jsonl` and move them into your depository's `./data/MIMIC_CXR/`.